PetteriAimonen/focus-stack/README.md

 [GitHub releases tab](https://github.com/PetteriAimonen/focus-stack/releases).

 Note that Mac OS X may end up putting the application to quarantine because it is unsigned.
+This gives misleading error message "focus-stack.app” is damaged and can’t be opened.
+You should move it to the Trash."
 You can try this command to remove the protection:

     xattr -d com.apple.quarantine focus-stack.app